Welcome to the Athletic Union

 Beginner and Improver courses

 Get active, stay healthy, learn something new…The CSEH in conjunction with the Athletic Union sports clubs, are developing a comprehensive sports course programme for beginners, improvers and intermediates in a variety of sports at participation level.
 The courses run for an hour a week over 8 weeks each term, where you will be taught the skills, moves, tactics and rules behind the game with the emphasis being on fun and enjoyment.
-If you want to try a sport for the 1st time, improve your level, give the course as a gift which is perfect for personalised gifts for men or fathers day presents or to simply meet some new friends, these are the courses for you.
-Other courses include a personal training course where AU members receive a discounted rate.
+If you want to try a sport for the 1st time, improve your level, give the course as a gift or fathers day presents or to simply meet some new friends, these are the courses for you.
+Other courses include sports training where AU members receive a discounted rate.

 These pre-season training sessions are organised for new undergraduate and postgraduate students to provide the opportunity for you to meet those involved in running the representative squads in your chosen sport.
 The sessions give you several hours of professional coaching during the Introductory Week of university and gives coaches the chance to identify potential new talented team members.
 Check out the following website for more details.